Skip to Content

 1. Jurisdictional Requirements

 For example, some states require spouses to live separately for a certain period before filing for divorce, while others may mandate mediation or counseling sessions.
-It's important to consult with a local attorney to understand the specific requirements in your area and how they may impact the timeline of your divorce.
+It's important to consult with a local attorney to understand the specific requirements in your area and how they may impact your divorce timeline.

 2. Complexity of the Case